-The Bachelor of Arts degree in Administrative Systems & Business Technology prepares you for employment as an administrative support specialist, project coordinator, training coordinator, supervisor, or office manager.
+The Bachelor of Arts degree in Administrative Systems & Business Technology (ASBT) prepares you for careers as an administrative support specialist, project coordinator, training coordinator, supervisor, and office manager.
 The planned sequence of courses provides incremental skill development.
-It provides students with an understanding of the impact of technology on business office routines and procedures, and the skills necessary to work with people and automated equipment.
-Students who want to teach business education in middle School and high School may take additional prescribed courses in education to pursue teacher certification.
+Students study the impact of technology on business office procedures, and acquire the skills necessary to work with people and technology.
+Students who want to teach business education in middle school and high school may take additional prescribed courses in education to pursue teacher certification.